yusuf461/Arweave-Academy/README.md

 ## Task Submission

+> 📣📣📣 **Due to the recent influx of participants, the size of this repository has grown significantly. we've decided to archive the files in the Submissions folder that have already been merged.
+This step is being taken to reduce the repository size and ensure that the event can continue smoothly.**  [More Information](./submissions/Archive%20Announcement.md)

 After each course there will be a series of tasks.
 These tasks will test whether you have mastered the course content.
 You will be redirected to the @OpenBuildxyz platform to complete the task and submit a screenshot of the result to your folder in the GitHub repository.

 For example, to submit `task1`, follow these steps: